geotools/geotools/docs/user/welcome/upgrade.rst

 * you will have to make API changes to pass the intended parent collection in

-This is a mistake with the previous feature model (for a feature can exist in more then one collection) and we appologize for the inconvience.
+This is a mistake with the previous feature model (for a feature can exist in more then one collection) and we apologise for the inconvenience.

 Split Classification Expressions

-The biggest user of the feature.getParent() mistake was the implementation of classificaiton functions.
+The biggest user of the feature.getParent() mistake was the implementation of classification functions.
 You will now need to split up these expressions into two parts.

 * BEFORE (GeoTools 2.3):